 In some instances, individual mortgagors may be able to elect to enter into contracts with governmental agencies for Property Assessed Clean Energy ("PACE") or similar assessments that are intended to secure the payment of energy and water efficiency and distributed energy generation improvements that are permanently affixed to their properties, possibly without notice to or the consent of the mortgagee.
 These assessments may also have lien priority over the mortgages securing the Mortgage Loans or may survive a foreclosure action, thereby impacting the subsequent disposition of an REO property subject to a PACE lien.
 No assurance can be given that any mortgaged property so assessed will increase in value to the extent of the assessment lien.
-Additional indebtedness secured by the assessment lien would reduce the amount of the value of the mortgaged property available to satisfy the affected Mortgage Loan if certain losses were to occur, and could therefore reduce the Net Liquidation Proceeds received with respect to such Mortgage Loan (and ultimately increase Certificate Realized Losses).
+Additional indebtedness secured by the assessment lien would reduce the amount of the value of the mortgaged property available to satisfy the affected Mortgage Loan if certain losses were to occur, and could therefore reduce the Net Liquidation Proceeds received with respect to such Mortgage Loan (and ultimately increase Realized Losses).

-Certain Mortgage Loans Have Existing Liens Which May Cause Losses to the Trust

-Certain Mortgage Loans, as of the Closing Date, have existing HOA, tax and municipal liens, as set forth in Schedule I to Appendix C attached hereto.
-To the extent that the Independent Reviewer determines that any such Mortgage Loan has suffered a loss as a direct result of an Existing Lien during the Warranty Period, the Independent Reviewer will notify the Seller and the Trust Agent.
-The Seller will be required to indemnify the Trust for such loss.
-However, there can be no assurance that such Mortgage Loans will experience a loss as a direct result of an Existing Lien after the Warranty Period, in which case the Seller would not be required to indemnify the Trust for such loss.
+Certain Mortgage Loans Have Existing Liens Which May Cause Losses to the Trust has suffered an Existing Lien Loss as a direct result of an Existing Lien during the Indemnification Period, the Seller will be required to indemnify the Trust for the Existing Lien Indemnification Amount.
+However, if such Mortgage Loans experience a loss as a direct result of an Existing Lien after such period, the Seller would not be required to indemnify the Trust for such Existing Lien Loss.